harness/developer-hub/docs/security-testing-orchestration/onboard-sto/20-set-up-harness-for-sto.md

 The entire setup workflow should take about 30 minutes.

-## STO Requirements
+## STO requirements

 You'll all these requirements after you do the [STO Setup Procedures](#sto-setup-procedures) described below.

-### External Requirements
+### External requirements

 Before you start setting up Harness, make sure you have the following:

-* Git account and Personal Access Token — If you are scanning a repo, you need an account and access token with the Git provider.
+* Git account and Personal Access token — If you are scanning a repo, you need an account and access token with the Git provider.
 * Docker Hub account — STO uses Docker-in-Docker to run scans.
 The Pipeline needs to pull the **docker:dind** image from Docker Hub.
 * [Kubernetes cluster](#install-the-harness-delegate) — Running builds in your infrastructure, rather than in a vendor's cloud, has significant benefits.
 Vendor clouds often experience outages that can result in backlogs and delayed builds.
 You can build software and run tests, repeatedly and automatically, on a scalable platform with no outages or backlogs.

-### Harness User Requirements
+### Harness user requirements

-* To set up STO, you need Administrative privileges at the Account level (Account Admin role).
+* To set up STO, you need administrative privileges at the account level (Account Admin role).
 It is not enough to have Administrative privileges at the Project level (Project Admin role).
 * Developers need a Security Testing Developer role to run tests and view results.
 * Security Operations staff need a Security Testing SecOps role to run tests, view results, and approve security exemptions.

-### Harness Account Requirements
+### Harness account requirements

-Harness recommends you create the following resources at the Account level.
+Harness recommends you create the following resources at the account level.
 This enables you to use them across all projects and pipelines in the account.

 * Harness delegate — Required to run builds in your Kubernetes infrastructure.
 * Secret for Git access credentials — Required to set up a codebase connector.
 * Git codebase connector — Required if you want to scan a codebase in your pipeline.
 * Docker Hub connector — Required to download images needed to run the pipeline.

-### Harness Pipeline Requirements
+### Harness pipeline [][]equirements

-* To run security scans, the pipeline requires a Security Stage with a Docker-in-Docker service dependency.
+* To run security scans, the pipeline requires a Background step that runs a Docker-in-Docker service.

 ## STO Setup Procedures